 - Long term planning is overrated when the ground beneath you is shifting so fast

 There are obvious exceptions to these rules, Apple being one of them, but these are few and far between (there is only one Steve Jobs after all).
 Most large companies manage to succeed through sheer momentum gained by their early growth and user dependence.
 Case in point Microsoft makes pretty shoddy products but still makes tonnes of money because their users are hooked into a perpetual upgrade cycle.
-I would give an analogy to a drug dealers but perhaps that would be going a little far!
+I would give an analogy to drug dealers but perhaps that would be going a little far!